-Every object that you create in Home Designer Pro exists on a layer that lets you control whether it displays in the current view as well as some aspects of its appearance.
+Every object that you create in Home Designer exists on a layer that lets you control whether it displays in the current view as well as some aspects of its appearance.
 For example, the roof that was created in the House Design Tutorial will only be in the way in this tutorial, which discusses the plan's interior.
-To avoid this, the "Roof Planes" layer can be turned off in floor plan view.
-For more information, see "Layers" on page 110 of the Reference Manual.
+To avoid this, the "Roof Planes" layer can be turned off in plan view.